usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 -   As it stands, the current logging framework has two separate log files.
 The first log file is for application output called ode.log.
     Application debug information and backend service messages are output to this file.
-The second log file, Events.log contains informational messages pertaining to the services a message goes through inside of the system.
+The second log file, Events.log, contains informational messages pertaining to the services a message goes through inside of the system.